 This sleek and stylish timeline developed by Kavixiu is in a vertical format and is a great way of showcasing your information.
 It is designed with separate content blocks in each part where you can add your content.
 These blocks can be quite large which is great if you have a lot of information to display.
 You won’t be able to insert images using the default design, however, you’ll be able to edit the code to add them.

 You can leave the dots on the timeline as is, or choose to add some subtle effects.
-You can also do this with the content blocks.
+And you can also do this with the content blocks.
 Check out the CSS animation examples to get some inspiration for more interactive designs.
 This timeline does give you a basic structure or use it as your base to add on interesting features and different colors.

 Change Your View